jobinthompu/NiFi-Spark-Feeding-Data-to-Spark-Streaming/README.md

 3) Hbase is Installed with phoeix Query Server.

+4) Download Compatible version [in our case 0.4.1] of "nifi-spark-receiver" and "nifi-site-to-site-client" to Sandbox in a specific location:

 ## Configuring and Creating Table in Hbase via Phoenix

 1) Make sure Hbase components as well as phoenix query server is started.